"7 Essential Tips for Aspiring Authors with Dysgraphia or Dyslexia"

 - Tony Walker

 Do you have difficulties writing?
-I do, read my Bio.
 I have Dysgraphia and usually need someone to proofread my important writings.
-Despite this, I've written 5 books and run a blog called "Empowering Awareness Through Mindfulness and Self-Defense."

-Writing a book when you have dysgraphia can be challenging, but it's entirely possible with the right strategies and tools.
+Writing a book when you have a learning disorder can be challenging, but it's entirely possible with the right strategies and tools.

 Here are 7 tips to help you navigate the process: